 Crampons on, and eventually ice axe out.
 It’s not an extreme climb, but its an extremely long fall if you trip.
 With a heavy backpack, plenty of sharp rock and cliffs looming below best to take it steady.
 Eventually I pop out of the cloud and the view is stunning.
 I can’t see the route below me and have no idea what the last hour of the path looks like.
 I haven’t seen the view below the ridges, but now all around me I begin to immerse from the cloud inversion and the mountains, scattered amongst this marshmallow like view were lit up pink and orange.

-The cabin is small , apparently it sleeps 8.
-It’s tight enough for three mind.
+The cabin is small, apparently made to sleep 8.
+It’s tight enough with just the three of us though.
 Opposite the beds is the table (we are seated at in the photo below), along with a wood fire.
 The first night was quite hilarious after we lit the fire and dumped some good pieces of wood in it just before retiring to our sleeping bags.
 We were in for a cold night, of course.

 Effort vs reward:

 The morning is somewhat of a surprise.
 I have never been to this cabin before.
-Our walk up had been shrouded in clouds and eventual darkness.
-So opening the cabin door at 6am to a magnificent sunrise with cloud inversion below and peaks emerging from underneath welcome surprise.
+Our ascent had been shrouded in clouds and eventual darkness.
+So opening the cabin door at 6 am to a magnificent sunrise with cloud inversion below and peaks emerging from underneath welcome surprise.

 How to paint the mountains:

-In this case, for my main painting I’m inspired not by the mountain (The Dents du Midi), but by its cast shadow cast on the sea of cloud.
-I often find that after a long hike in the mountains ,that the view and isn’t what I expected.
-In this situation I try not to have a preconceived idea what I want to paint.
-To let myself be inspired by each moment experienced is the goal.
+In this case, for my main painting, I’m inspired not by the mountain (The Dents du Midi), but by its cast shadow cast on the sea of cloud below.
+I often find that after a long hike in the mountains, that the view and isn’t what I expected.
+In this situation, I try not to have a preconceived idea of what I want to paint.
+To let myself be inspired by each moment experienced is the goal

 According to a very interesting article on this subject by Fabien Avanthey, the Haut Cime, until the 17th Century was in fact named ‘Le Mont-St – Michel’!
-And looking at the map of this sacred line, if you were to lay it over a modern day google maps you will find that it does in fact pass exactly over the Dents du Midi.
+And looking at the map of this sacred line, if you were to lay it over modern-day google maps you will find that it does in fact pass exactly over the Dents du Midi.

 As you can see in the photo below, the entire shadow of the Dents du midi appears on the clouds below, but the rainbow appears only alongside the ‘Haut Cime’.
 This effect remained through the whole day as the shadows moved over the valley below.
 To add to this mystery, the next day the clouds dispersed and we eventually had a view of the entire valley floor.
 But there it was.
 In the same place as the previous day, the autumnal colours were decisively more saturated and tinted.
 It is clear to see from being up there that anyone in ancient history, or even today, could be persuaded of this mountain’s sacred energy.

-The descent was a discovery in itself, having not seen most of the ascension due to the cloud.
+having not seen most of the ascension due to the cloud cover the descent was a discovery in itself.
 Again I’m very happy to have my crampons, with my large bag it would have been impossible without them.
-Now on the way down we can see the path with all its exposure, rocks and cliffs.
+Now on the way down, we can see the path with all its exposure, rocks, and cliffs.
 As is often the case, I have this feeling upon leaving that I want to stay a few more days to explore.
 It will have to wait for another day, another season perhaps.
-With 2 new paintings and a couple of sketches I can descend happily, let my dry lips & sore feet recover and even take wash.
+With 2 new paintings and a couple of sketches, I can descend happily, let my dry lips & sore feet recover and even take a wash.
 What a luxury!